 Relax and unwind at Cape Cod

-If you're looking for the ultimate contrast to the Big Apple, look no further than the quiet backwaters and wide open ocean views of Cape Cod.
+If you're looking for the ultimate contrast to the Big Apple, look no further than the quiet backwaters and wide-open ocean views of Cape Cod.

 You could easily fill a couple of days exploring the charming small towns you'll pass as you travel the length of the peninsula.
-Head to Wellfleet to try the famous oysters, hire a bike and cycle the Cape Cod Rail Trail, or take a whale watching tour from Provincetown.
+Head to Wellfleet to try the famous oysters, hire a bike and cycle the Cape Cod Rail Trail, or take a whale-watching tour from Provincetown.

 If you're planning on staying on Cape Cod, you'll probably be looking for somewhere that combines ocean views with great facilities.
 The Club at New Seabury ticks all the boxes, from its private beach and quiet location to its well appointed apartments.

 You can enjoy a meal at the on-site restaurant if you don't fancy venturing out to one of the Cape's excellent restaurants.
-While you're here you can also take advantage of the well equipped fitness centre and outdoor pool, or take a hike through the nearby countryside.
+While you're here you can also take advantage of the well equipped fitness center and outdoor pool, or take a hike through the nearby countryside.

 The road trip from Philadelphia to Boston is a relatively short one, so you might think there won't be too much to see along the way.
 However, if that is the case, you would most definitely be wrong.